michael105/slterm/README.md

 #### Slim resource usage:

-  Colors restricted to a 256 color palette
+  Colors restricted to a 256 color palette per default.
         (Saving 6 Bytes per Glyph)

 	Keep the history and terminal contents on resize events